NouraAldayhani/Tuwaiq_Community/README.md

 	- as a manager, I want to activate the bootcamp if the period has started so that I can activate BootCamp.
 	- as a manager, I want to deactivate bootcamp if the period has ended so that I can deactivate BootCamp.
 	- as a manager, I want to view a project so that I can view other users' projects from their profiles.
-	- as a manager, I want to add a project so that I can add project for the user.
+	- as a manager, I want to add a project so that I can add project.
-	- as a manager, I want to update project so that I update project for the user.
+	- as a manager, I want to update project so that I update project .
-	- as a manager, I want to delete a project so that I can delete project for the user.
+	- as a manager, I want to delete a project so that I can delete project .
 	- as a manager, I want to view a profile so that I can view the details of a user.
-	- as a manager, I want to add a profile so that I can add the user profile.
-	- as a manager, I want to update a profile so that I can update the user profile.
+	- as a manager, I want to update a profile so that I can update profile.
-	- as a manager, I want to view events (explore) so that I can view users' events.
+	- as a manager, I want to view events so that I can view users' events.
 	- as a manager, I want to edit an event so that I can change the event information.
 	- as a manager, I want to delete an event so that I can delete the event.
 	- as a manager, I want to add an event so that I add the event.